Memory Management Architecture Guide

 If the same value is specified for both min server memory and max server memory, then once the memory allocated to the SQL Server Database Engine reaches that value, the SQL Server Database Engine stops dynamically freeing and acquiring memory for the buffer pool.

 If an instance of SQL Server is running on a computer where other applications are frequently stopped or started, the allocation and deallocation of memory by the instance of SQL Server may slow the startup times of other applications.
 Also, if SQL Server is one of several server applications running on a single computer, the system administrators may need to control the amount of memory allocated to SQL Server.
 In these cases, you can use the min server memory and max server memory options to control how much memory SQL Server can use.
 The min server memory and max server memory options are specified in megabytes.
-For more information, see Server Memory Configuration Options.
+For more information including recommendations on how to set these memory configurations, see Server Memory Configuration Options.

 Memory used by SQL Server objects specifications

 The following list describes the approximate amount of memory used by different objects in SQL Server.
 The amounts listed are estimates and can vary depending on the environment and how objects are created:

 - Lock (as maintained by the Lock Manager): 64 bytes + 32 bytes per owner